wslyvh/AmsterdamBlockchainWeek/events/ethparis/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  'TLDR: We have decided to put ETHParis 2020 on ice.
-However, together with ETHCC, we will be co-hosting a small action, no sponsors, ad-hoc: a hacking, learning space where our community can chill after ETHLondon and ETHCC.
-More news about this will follow.'
+  'Hacking, learning space where our community can chill after ETHLondon and ETHCC. '

 #####################
 ### EVENT DETAILS ###